 When you think of objectivity, what do you picture?
-Stepping back — for a moment — to see all the views?
-Or big picture critical thinking to overcome fears or tunnel vision?
-Or being truly detached?
-Many professionals fall into the trap of truly detaching.
+Seeing all the views?
+Or being truly detached from everyone?
+Many professionals fall into the trap of detaching from others.
 It doesn’t make their advice objective.
 It makes it out-of-touch and risky.

 Objectivity Is Not Detached Coldness

 Objectivity doesn’t mean lack of empathy.
-In fact, without empathy you can’t understand the true challenge others are having.
-You must understand what they are going through to give advice.
-You also have to be caring to build their trust before they will tap your objectivity.
+In fact, without empathy you can’t understand the challenge others are having.
+So how will you give sound advice?
+You must understand what they are going through to do that.
+It also means you must be caring to earn their trust so they will tap your objectivity.

-Don’t practice objectivity from the sidelines.
+You can’t be objective & accurate from the sidelines.
 The sidelines skew your view.
 You might step back momentarily to see different views.
-Yet if you completely detach, your objectivity will lack accuracy.
+Yet if you completely detach, your objectivity will not be accurate.

 Objectivity is not judgmental.
 It’s quite the opposite.
 It offers everyone a more complete view of the issues and options for solving problems.

-Projecting your preferences is not objectivity.
-This drives some people to believe you must be disengaged to be objective.
+Projecting your preferences does not make you objective.
+This drives some people to believe you must be really disengaged to be objective.
 Not true.
 You must engage and still keep your preferences quiet.

 Objectivity vs. Detached Coldness: Does It Matter?